Maleic acid

 Maleic acid or cis-butenedioic acid is an organic compound that is a dicarboxylic acid, a molecule with two carboxyl groups.
 Its chemical formula is HO2CCH=CHCO2H.
-Maleic acid is the cis-isomer of butenedioic acid, whereas fumaric acid is the trans-isomer.
-It is mainly used as a precursor to fumaric acid, and relative to its parent maleic anhydride, maleic acid has few applications.
+Maleic acid is the cis isomer of butenedioic acid, whereas fumaric acid is the trans isomer.
+Maleic acid is mainly used as a precursor to fumaric acid, and relative to its parent maleic anhydride, which has many applications.

+Etymology

+'Maleic acid' from the French acide maléique altered from acide malique, malic acid, from which it was synthesised.
+The word 'malic' is derived from Latin mālum, meaning 'apple'.

 Physical properties

-Maleic acid has a heat of combustion of -1,355 kJ/mol., 22.7 kJ/mol higher than that of fumaric acid.
+Maleic acid has a heat of combustion of −1,355 kJ/mol., 22.7 kJ/mol higher than that of fumaric acid.
 Maleic acid is more soluble in water than fumaric acid.
 The melting point of maleic acid (135 °C) is also much lower than that of fumaric acid (287 °C).
-Both properties of maleic acid can be explained on account of the intramolecular hydrogen bonding that takes place in maleic acid at the expense of intermolecular interactions, and that are not possible in fumaric acid for geometric reasons.
+As confirmed by X-ray crystallography, maleic acid is planar.
+Two normal hydrogen bonds are observed, one intramolecular and one intermolecular.
+Crystallographic analysis shows that the intramolecular hydrogen bond is little affected in the monopotassium salt.